AnirudhPadma/CS639Final/README.md

 5. User Interaction: Allow the user to select a recipe to view more details.
 You can also provide an option to adjust the serving size, which would then adjust the quantity of the ingredients.

-The NutriRecipe Finder app is designed with a focus on students' wellness and wellbeing.
+The Home Chef app is designed with a focus on students' wellness and wellbeing.
 Here's how:
 Nutrition: The app promotes healthy eating by providing recipes based on the user's nutritional needs.
 Proper nutrition is crucial for physical health and cognitive function, which directly impacts a student's academic performance.

 Personalization: By allowing users to select their desired nutritional components, the app caters to individual dietary needs and preferences.
 This personalization ensures that each student can find recipes that suit their lifestyle and health goals.